-I post at SearchCommander.com now, and this post was published 8 years 3 months 16 days ago.
-This insustry changes FAST, so blindly following the advice here *may not* be a good idea!
+I post at SearchCommander.com now, and this post was published 8 years 7 months 11 days ago.
+This industry changes FAST, so blindly following the advice here *may not* be a good idea!
 If you're at all unsure, feel free to hit me up on Twitter and ask.

 Peak Studios is a “search marketing firm” in Colorado that deserves special recognition for being incredibly stupid.
 Apparently, they’ve decided to leave fake negative reviews on my local business profile in Google, and they’ve done the same thing to several other members of the SEMpdx board of directors.